-After a semi-truck accident, an immediate investigation, beyond the one led by the police, can help determine the causes of the accident.
+After a semi-truck accident, an immediate investigation, beyond the one led by the police using the local accidents reports, can help determine the causes of the accident.

 To prevent the destruction or deletion of vehicle operation and maintenance software and logs after the accident, the investigation may require a temporary restraining order or an order of impoundment for these sources of important operating information:

 - The “black box,” GPS, and speed tracking systems

 - The truck maintenance and inspection history records.

 Other data that may help prove whether the trucking company was grossly negligent includes:

 - The training and qualifications of the fleet safety director